thgoebel/internet-prices/README.md

 For each speed, only the lowest known base price (at that point in time) is included.
 Reductions from the base price are not considered (temporary promotions, combining home internet with a mobile subscription, ...).
+There are too many possible combinations, they change too often, and they are too intransparent to track without a lot of effort.

 Note that price is only one factor when choosing your internet.
 E.g., you may want to consider: